 - Different forms of wrestling being taught

-- The United States having great high school and college wrestling programs and competition circuits
+- Some countries having high school and college wrestling programs and competition circuits

 - The popularity of “pro wrestling” tournaments and organizations like the WWE